East Bay Getting to Zero

 • At the visit, the provider will ask:

 • If you might have been exposed to HIV in the last 72 hours.
-(In that case, you would need PEP instead (see below).
+(In that case, you would need PEP…see below).

-• If you have had flu-like symptoms in the past 4-6 weeks (which can actually be HIV symptoms if you were exposed to HIV during that time.)
+• If you have had flu-like symptoms in the past 4-6 weeks.

-• If you have ever been told that you have kidney problems or hepatitis b infection.
-(You can still get PrEP, but they will need more information first.)
+• If you have ever been told that you have kidney problems or Hepatitis B infection.
+(You can still get PrEP, but your provider will need more information first.)

 HIV fingerstick rapid test (photo from Wikimedia Commons)